 NHS Primary Care Complaints

-Since 2009 NHS patients wishing to complain about primary care services can take their complaint to either the provider (such as the GP or dental practice) or the commissioner, NHS England – but not both.
+Should NHS patients wish to complain about primary care services, they can take their complaint to either the provider (such as the GP or dental practice) or their local Integrated Care Board (ICB).

 If patients are not satisfied with the way their complaint has been dealt with by the provider or commissioner, they can contact the Parliamentary and Health Service Ombudsman (PHSO)